ajaycodesitbetter/Course-Review-Recommendation-Engine/COURSE_DATA_SOURCES.md

-# Course Data Sources for CourseMate
+# Course Data Sources for CourseScout

 ## Recommended APIs and Data Sources